its-rich/its-rich/README.md

 # Hello! 👋
-Welcome to my Github Page.
+Welcome to my Github Page!

 Here you can find a list of all Academic & Personal Projects that I have completed.

 <!--
 **its-rich/its-rich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.